cbrandlehner/homebridge-daikin-local/README.md

 To test `https` connectivity see [HTTPS/Registered client support](#https-registered-client)

-The response of an usupported device will look like this:
+The response of an unsupported device will look like this:
  ```
 ret=PARAM NG,msg=404 Not Found
  ```